apache/kylin/website/_docs/install/kylin_aws_emr.md

 ### Install Kylin

-When EMR cluser is in "Waiting" status, you can SSH into its master  node, download Kylin and then uncompress the tar ball:
+When EMR cluster is in "Waiting" status, you can SSH into its master  node, download Kylin and then uncompress the tar-ball file:

 ```sh
 sudo mkdir /usr/local/kylin